ecmwf/anemoi-datasets/docs/using/combining.rst

 .. literalinclude:: code/cutout_.py

 The `cutout` combination only supports two datasets.
-The first dataset is the considered to be a limited area model (LAM), while the second one is considered to be a global model or boundary conditions.
+The first dataset is considered to be a limited area model (LAM), while the second one is considered to be a global model or boundary conditions.
 It is therefore expected that the bounding box of the first dataset is contained within the bounding box of the second dataset.